 What went well about a death you experienced?

-These questions from the workbook helped us crack open what had been lying dormant for 16 years.
+These questions helped us crack open what had been lying dormant for 16 years.
 We acknowledged that the celebrations of life were lovely events.
 One of my brothers told us how meaningful it was for him to speak about my parents at those gatherings.

 I, however, I felt robbed and lost.
 I confessed and cried with my family about how I had yearned for space to mourn inside community, and particularly with them in the days after each death.
 This led to others talking about their regrets and also revealed our different understanding of what our parents actually wanted!